Accidents and Injury Claim Settlements: FAQ

 Absolutely.
 If you've filed an injury claim with an insurance company, or brought a personal injury lawsuit against the person who caused your injuries, you're free to reject any settlement offer you receive.

 Most injury cases settle before trial.
-In fact, most cases resolve before a personal injury lawsuit is even filed.
-But there are a number of valid reasons to reject a settlement offer and take the case to court.
-Maybe you and the other side are too far apart on key issues like who was at fault for the accident, or the extent of your injuries.
+In fact, most cases are resolved before a personal injury lawsuit is even filed.
+But there are valid reasons to reject a settlement offer and take the case to court.
+Maybe you and the other side are too far apart on key issues like who was at fault for the accident or the extent of your injuries.
 Maybe you just want your day in court.

-Having said that, it's wise to take a reasonable approach to settlement offers and formulate a strategic response.
+Having said that, it's wise to take a reasonable and strategic approach to settlement negotiations.
 Talk to your attorney about the best course of action.
 Most often, you'll reject a settlement offer with a counteroffer, and negotiations continue.
-But the insurance company or at-fault party can end negotiations at any point and force you to go to court and win to get compensation.
+But the insurance company or at-fault party can end negotiations at any point and force you to go to court to win compensation.

 The best way to start settlement negotiations is with a demand letter.
 A demand letter is your chance to tell your side of the story.
 How did the accident happen?
 Why is the other person or entity to blame for the accident?
 What evidence—police reports, witness statements, photographs—supports your version of events?
 What are your injuries and losses?